vyapp/vy/BOOK.md

 ### Query an user

-Switch to one of the IRC network tabs then press
+Switch to one of the IRC network tabs then press:

     <Control-c>

-in IRC mode to type
+in IRC mode to type the nick of the user.
-the nick of the user.
 It will create a new tab whose title is the user's nick.

 ***